xmatters/xm-labs-step-msteam-channels/README.md

  Click **Add permissions**

 This App registration now has all the permissions it needs but admin consent needs to be granted.
-If you are an administrator then click **Grant admin consent for <Company Name>** at the bottom of the page and then confirm granting consent.
+If you are an administrator then click **Grant admin consent for <Company Name>** at the top next to Add a permission and then confirm granting consent.
 If you're not an administrator then you'll need to find a friendly admin to click the button for you.

 ## Create a Client Secret
 A client secret is a bit like the password that xMatters will need to know to be able to use the App Registration you've created.